Skip to main content

 Written by Ana Pascoal

-During a scan, the scanner finds vulnerabilities within the target’s URLs.
+During a scan, the scanner finds vulnerabilities within the Target’s URLs.
 When the scanner finds a vulnerability, a finding is created.
-These findings are registered at Probely, and there are some actions you can do over them, namely:
+These findings are registered at Snyk API & Web, and there are some actions you can do over them, namely:

 • Change a finding’s state